 Preview and selectively recover lost, formatted or deleted data.

 Recover data from lost EFI system partitions; recycle bin, formatted disk, external flash drives, etc.

 Steps to recover lost data:

 Step 1.
-Launch AnyRecover on your Windows PC, and select “Lost Partition Recovery” mode.
-AnyRecover will scan your hard drive for lost partitions.
+Open AnyRecover on your Windows PC, and then select “Lost Partition Recovery” mode.

 Step 2.
-Select the partition you want to recover, and click “Next”.
+Select the partition that you have lost data, and click “Next”.

 Step 3.
-Select the file type and click “Scan”.
+Choose the file type and then click on “Scan”.

 Step 4.
-Preview the files, select the ones to recover, click the “Recover” tab, and choose the target partition to save the files.
+Preview the files, select the ones to recover, click the “Recover” button, and then select the target location to save the files.